aeternity/protocol/SYNC.md

 to a node and not shared with anyone.
-Once an offending node reaches some threshold, e.g. 0, the offended node MAY terminate the connection and SHOULD reject any further connection attempts by the offender for a while, e.g. 24 hours.
+Once an offending node reaches some threshold, e.g. 0, the offended node MAY terminate the connection and SHOULD reject any further connection attempts by the offender for a while, e.g. 24 hours, if they choose to punish them.

 Garbage in this content would be: